bgachara/bgachara.github.io/posts/databases.md

 - ref paper:`dali:a high performance main memory storage manager`
 - P* Time
 - ref paper:`p*time:highly scalable oltp dbms for managing update-intensive stream workload`

+## DATA FORMATS AND ENCODING

+- OLAP workloads perform sequential scans on large segments of read-only data as the DBMS only needs to find individual tuples to stitch them back together while OLTP workloads use indexes to find individual tuples without performing sequential scans i.e tree based indexes are meant for queries with low selectivity predicates and the need to accomodate incremental updates.

+### Format Design Decisions

+- File Meta-data
+  - Files are self-contained to increase portability as they contain all the necessary information to interpret their contents without external data dependencies with each file maintaining global meta-data about its contents, i.e table schema, row group offsets/length, tuple counts/zone maps.

+- Format layout
+  - The most common formats use the PAX storage models that splits data row groups that contain one or more column chunks, the size of row groups varies per implementation and makes compute/memory trade-offs, i.e Parquet(1m tuples), Orc(250mb), Arrow(1024*1024 tuples)

+- Type system
+  - It defines the data types that the format supports, physical(low level byte representation), logical(auxiliary types that map to physcial types).
+Formats vary in the complexity of their type systems that determine how much upstream producer/consumers need to implement.

+- Encoding schemes
+  - It specifies how the format stores the bytes for contiguous/related data, can apply multiple encoding schemes on top of each other to further improve compression. i.e bitpacking, run-length encoding, dictionary encoding, delta encoding and frame-of-reference.

+- Block compression
+  - Compress data using a general-purpose algorithm with the scope of compression being absed on the data provided as input.Notable considerations include computational overhead, compress vs decompress speed and data opaqueness. i.e LZO, LZ4, Snappy and Zstd.

+- Filters
+  - Zone maps, maintain min/max values per column at the file-level and row group-level.
+  - Bloom filters, track existence of values for each column in a row group, more effective if values are clustered.

+- Nested data
+  - Real world data sets often contain semi-structured objects(JSON, protobufs)., a file format will want to encode the contents of these objects as if they were regular columns.
+    This can either be through record shredding(store paths in nested structure as separate columns) or length+presence encoding(same as shredding but maintain additional columsn to track number of entries at each path level and whether a key exists at that level for a record).

+- ref paper: `Procella: Unifying serving and analytical data at Youtube`,`Dremel: A decade of interactive sql analysis at web scale`